lmaccherone/documentdb-utils/README.md

 ## Features ##

-### Working ###
+### Drop-in enhanced functionality ###

-* All Stored Procedure operations

-* All single-document operations (except Attachments)

-* Use the human readable IDs to perform operations rather than needing to pre-fetch the database, collection, or entity links.
+* All methods and functionality of the Microsoft Azure node.js client with the exact same signature so you can drop this into your code and get an instantaneos upgrade.

-* Automatically handles 429 throttling responses by delaying the specified amount of time and retrying.
+* Automatically handles 429 throttling responses by retrying after the delay specified by the prior operation.

 * Automatically deals with early termination of stored procedures for exceeding resources.
 Just follow a simple pattern (memoization like that used in a reduce function) for writing your stored procedures.
 The state will be shipped back to the calling side and the stored procedure will be called again picking back up right where it left off.

-* Full traceability while executing by setting debug=true.

-* Stats on setup time, stored procedure execution time, time lost to throttling, number of stored procedure continuations were required, etc.
+### Extended functionality ###

+* `<old-method>Array(..., callback)` as short-hand for `.toArray()` calls.
+Example:  `readDocumentsArray(collectionLink, callback)`

+* `<old-method>Multi(linkArray, ..., callback)` and `<old-method>ArrayMulti(linkArray, ..., callback)` as automatic fan-out to multiple collections, sprocs, etc. for each method whose first parameter is a link.
+If you want to run the same query against multiple collections or call a sproc by the same name in different collections, you can now do that with one line.
+The results are automatically aggregated into a single callback response.
+Example: `executeStoredProcedureMulti(arrayOfCollecitonLinks, 'countDocuments', callback)`.

+* Stats on the number of round trips and RU costs used by each operation even when the operation is expanded to many low-level operations.

+* `<old-method>AsyncJSIterator(item, callback)` wrapper of methods to enable use of async.js's higher order functions like map, filter, etc. This is used internally to provide the multi-link capability but you can use it yourself to compose your own.

-### Unimplemented ###
+### The kitchen sink ###

-* Triggers, UDFs, and Attachments.

-* Queries and bulk document reads.

-* Delete Databases or Collections.
-We automatically create them if they are referenced, but we have no funtionality for deleting them.
+* link and link array generator.
+Example: `getLinkArray('myDB', [1, 2], 'mySproc')` results in `['dbs/myDB/colls/1/sprocs/mySproc', 'dbs/myDB/colls/2/sprocs/mySproc']`

+* expandSproc functionality allows you to "require" npm modules from within your stored procedures as well as DRY for utility functions in your sprocs

+* loadSprocs automatically expands and loads every sproc in a directory to a list of collections

+* countDocuments, createSpecificDocuments, createVariedDocuments, deleteSomeDocuments, updateSomeDocuments sprocs to use as-is or as a starting point for your own sprocs

+* lodash and async.js exported as _ and async respectively

 ## Install ##